Extend rent freezes to prevent 'surge' in evictions - Threshold

 The national housing charity warned the number of people falling into rent arrears has doubled during the Covid-19 crisis, mainly due to loss of income, and a “proactive” strategy is required to manage arrears and prevent a rise in evictions.

-Threshold CEO John-Mark McCafferty said the moratorium on evictions and rent increases should be extended beyond next Monday, July 20, for a further 12 months to steady the market.
+Threshold CEO John-Mark McCafferty said that a current moratorium on evictions and rent increases should be extended beyond next Monday, July 20, and proposed extending a freeze on rent increases for a further 12 months to stabilise the rental market.

 The emergency measures, he said, helped to reduce the number of families experiencing homelessness by 24% between February and May and this “must now be built upon”.